matekstatek/ShipSimulationSFML/README.md

 # ShipSimulationSFML
-Ship simulation in C++ using SFML library.
+Ship simulation in C++/XCode using SFML library.